angular/angular/aio/content/guide/updating-to-version-9.md

-# Updating to Angular Version 9
+# Updating to Angular version 9

 This guide contains everything you need to know about updating to the next Angular version.